 Participants

-Nineteen healthy adults (13 men, ages 21-37 years, 74% white) completed the study.
-The majority consumed cannabis ≥2x/month, but ≤3days/week, and reported their most recent use as less than one week prior to admission.
-Self-reported driving experience ranged from 6-23 years, and all participants reported driving ≥1x/week.
-The first visit of one participant (#123) was excluded from analyses on the side-mirror task due to completing 0 of 14 task instances on that drive.
-The high-THC/placebo drive for participant (#21) did not have data for the message-reading task and was also excluded.
-Otherwise all participants had at least one recorded event for each task, and 94.8%, 98.3% and 99.1% of the programmed instances of the side-mirror, artist-search, and message-reading tasks respectively were included our analyses.
+Fifty-five healthy adults enrolled, of whom nineteen (13 men, ages 21-37 years, 74% white) completed the study.
+Of those who completed the study, sixteen reported consuming cannabis ≥2x/month, but ≤3days/week, and three reported consuming cannabis ≤1x/month.
+Fifteen reported their most recent use as less than one week prior to admission (mean=12.5, median=4.0, stdev=27.9).
+Self-reported driving experience ranged from 6-23 years (mean=10, median=10, stdev=4), and all participants reported driving ≥1x/week.
+The first visit of one participant (#18) was excluded from analyses on the side-mirror task due to completing 0 of 14 task instances on that drive.
+The high-THC/placebo drive for participant (#7) did not have data for the message-reading task and was also excluded.
+Otherwise all participants had at least one recorded event for each task, and 94.8%, 98.3% and 99.1% of the programmed instances of the side-mirror, artist-search, and message-reading tasks, respectively, were included in our analyses.

 Dosing

-Figure 1 displays estimated blood THC concentrations during the first instance of the side-mirror task, demonstrating the high variability in blood THC by dosing condition.
-Several subjects had greater blood THC concentrations on the low-THC condition than on high-THC condition, presenting a barrier to conducting a meaningful statistical analysis using the assigned treatment groups.
-These findings prompted our analyses to use blood THC concentration, rather than assigned treatment group, as the explanatory variable of interest.
+Blood THC concentration showed high variability by dosing condition (Fig. 1).
+Several subjects had greater blood THC concentrations on the low-THC condition than on the high-THC condition, prompting our decision to base our statistical analyses on blood THC concentration, rather than assigned THC dose group.

 Secondary Tasks

-Completion rates varied considerably by task, with high completion rates for the side-mirror task (≥90%) and lower completion rates for the artist-search task (61.8%).
-The average completion time was 1.85 seconds for the side-mirror task and 5.89 seconds for the artist-search.
-During task periods, Speed, SDLD, and SDS varied considerably by road segment, highlighting the need to adjust for roadway characteristics when modeling tasks that could occur in multiple locations.
-More detailed summaries of Speed, SDLD, and SDS during task periods in response to dosing condition can be found in Table A1, Table A2, and Table A3 in the appendix.
+Completion rates varied considerably by task (p<0.001), with higher completion rates for the side-mirror task (93.3 %) and lower completion rates for the artist-search task (61.8%).
+Average completion times were 1.85 seconds for the side-mirror task and 5.89 seconds for the artist-search.
+Summaries of participants’ Speed, SDLP, and SDS during task periods in response to dosing condition can be found in Tables A1-A3 in the appendix.

 Task Performance

 A summary of task performance models can be found in Table 1.
-For the artist-search task, each 1% increase in THC concentration led to 9% increased odds of failing to complete the task (p = 0.046).
-Additionally, blood THC was a significant predictor of incorrect responses, each 1% increase in THC concentration led to 10% increased odds of selecting an incorrect artist (p = 0.041).
-For the side-mirror task, THC was not significantly associated with task completion.
-BAC was not significantly associated with any measure of task completion in any of the tasks.

-When considering all instances of the artist-search task, THC was associated with significantly longer time spent on the task (p = 0.041), although there was no relationship between THC and task time when considering only completed instances of the task.
-Neither THC nor BAC exhibited significant associations with completion times for the side-mirror task.
+For the artist-search task, each 1 µg/mL increase in THC concentration led to 5.4% increased odds of failing to complete the task (OR CI: 1.01-1.11, p = 0.046).
+Additionally, blood THC was a significant predictor of incorrect responses; each 1 µg/L increase in THC concentration led to 4.7% increased odds of selecting an incorrect artist (OR CI: 1.00-1.09, p = 0.041).
+THC concentration was associated with significantly longer time spent on the artist-search task (0.05sec per 1 µg/mL increase, CI: 0.00-0.10, p=0.041), but there was no such association when considering only completed instances of the task.
+Neither THC concentration nor BrAC were significantly associated with completion times for the side-mirror task.

 Changes in Driving Performance

-A summary of modeling results for changes in driving performance across paired task and control periods can be found in Table 2.
-AIC did not select an interaction between THC and BAC for any model/outcome.
+A summary of modeling results for changes in driving performance across paired task and control periods is presented in Table 2.
+AIC did not select an interaction between THC and BrAC for any model/outcome.